-Doublet and triplet gemstones are a type of assembled gemstone constructed from more than one material fused together in layers.
-This process is commonplace in the jewelry industry and allows for a wider variety and accessibility to gemstones.
+Doublet and triplet gemstones are a type of assembled gemstone constructed from more than one material fused in layers.
+This process is standard in the jewelry industry and allows for a wider variety and accessibility to gems.

-Typically this technology is used to strengthen fragile gem materials so they can be enjoyed in a jewelry setting that experiences more active wear.
-But it can also be used to provide an affordable substitute for expensive natural gems.
+Typically this technology is used to strengthen fragile gem materials so they can be embossed in a jewelry setting that experiences more active wear.
+But it can also be used to provide an affordable substitute for precious natural gems.

-In a triplet an assembled gemstone also receives a clear protective cap usually constructed from quartz.
-This clear top layer protects the base from scratches and fading.
+In a triplet, an assembled gemstone also receives a clear protective cap usually constructed from quartz.
+This top layer protects the base from scratches and fading.

 Some triplets are manufactured to be an inexpensive alternative to rare gems that carry a hefty price tag.
-For example a three-carat natural padparadscha sapphire can cost nearly $20 0 but Shop LC shoppers can own a three-carat papaya quartz ring for less than $20.
-Shop LC's exclusive papaya quartz displays a similar salmon-colored radiance as the padparadscha sapphire but this assembled gemstone lets gemstone lovers bring home this prized pink-orange color without breaking the bank.
+For example, a three-carat natural padparadscha sapphire can cost nearly $20, but Shop LC shoppers can own a three-carat papaya quartz ring for less than $20.
+Shop LC's exclusive papaya quartz displays a similar salmon-colored radiance as the padparadscha sapphire, but this assembled gemstone lets gemstone lovers bring home this prized pink-orange color without breaking the bank.